Slathian/react-redux-router-template/README.md

 #Templated Created by Joshua Angelo (Donner) utilizing Babel and Webpack.
-Contributions to Dev Ed.
-Fixed and optimized skeleton build - May 2021.
+Contributions to Dev Ed

---updated the start config
---fully functioning with SCSS, a main file already imported --skeleton that can be used to create other projects.
-For example the three-js project that I will be building will utilize this repository.
+-- Template with complete working React Redux, as well as React-Router-Dom -- Nested SCSS for flawless design flow
+-- imported google font
+-- other template files ready to be overwritten